rasky/ndsemu/README.md

 ## Status

-This emulator is **HIGHLY EXPERIMENTAL**.
-Almost no games work for now.
-Please be patient :)
+This emulator is still in **DEVELOPMENT PHASE**.

+Some games work and are playable, others have broken graphics, others crash almost immediately.

 ### What is emulated